 Format of Investment in Agricultural Land in Ukraine

-Investment in agriculture land in Ukraine is conducted under farmland lease agreements.
-Lease contracts are closed directly with pai-holders for different periods averaging at 10 years and going up to 49 years.
+Investment in agriculture land in Ukraine is mostly conducted under farmland lease agreements.
+Lease contracts with private pai-holders, local communes or state land authorities are closed for periods rangin from minimum 7 to the maximum of 49 years.
 Farmland pai lease contracts enable contractors to consolidate large fields of 50-200 hectares located close to each other for the ease of crop rotation planning, cultivation and harvesting.

 Cost of Investment in Agricultural Land in Ukraine

-Cost of investment in Ukraine’s farmlands is the lowest in Europe while it provides the highest return potential given the high soil fertility and unrealized agri-ecological potential of Ukraine’s soils.
-The cost of investment is composed of the lease rights acquisition cost, annual lease fees and annual cultivation (actual farming operation) costs.
+The cost of investment in Ukraine’s farmland is the lowest in Europe while it provides a high return potential given the high soil fertility and unrealized agri-ecological potential of Ukraine’s soils.
+The cost of investment is composed of the lease rights acquisition cost, annual lease fees and annual cultivation or direct production costs.

-Land lease rights acquisition cost in 2009 has ranged from USD 120 to USD 300 per hectare depending of the region and soil quality.
-Lease rights are normally acquired through the transfer of corporate rights from the current lease holding company to the new owners.
-Lease rights can also be transferred through re-registration of land lease agreements.
+Land lease rights acquisition cost between 2009 and 2020 has ranged from USD 300 to USD 900 per hectare depending of the region and soil quality.
+Lease rights are normally acquired through the transfer of private equity of the established agri company to the new owners, individual or an SPV.
+Lease rights can also be transferred through re-registration of land lease agreements on the name of a new SPV, sub-lease contracts or pai swap agreements.

 Annual land lease fees are legally fixed at a minimum 3% of the land plot value level but may vary from region to region.
-Lease fees in 2009 have ranged from USD 25 to USD 45 per hectare.
+Lease fees in 2009-2020 have ranged from USD 30 to USD 150 per hectare reaching in peak years 300 or higher.
+Pastures are normally valued at 1/3 of the arable lands in the same area.

 Agricultural land lease agreements carry a legal obligation of land cultivation which inevitably requires a lessee to perform actual farming activities.
-Since agricultural equipment lease is not very common in Ukraine, most farms invest in tractors, tillage equipment, seeding equipment, harvesters, etc. Capital investment into agricultural equipment in Ukraine may vary from USD 350 (locally produced equipment or mixed) to USD 800 (high-end Western equipment) per hectare.
+Since agricultural equipment lease is not very common in Ukraine, most farms have to invest in tractors, tillage equipment, seeding equipment, harvesters, etc. Capital investments into agricultural equipment per hectare thus may vary between USD 400 with locally produced equipment or mixed and USD 900 with high-end Western equipment depending on the technologies and range of crops.

-Calculated per annum with fuel, spare parts, seeds, fertilizers, crop protection, labor costs, etc. included, annual cultivation cost from USD 200 per hectare using organic farming methods up to USD 500 per hectare with conventional/chemical farming.
+Seasonal production costs include fuel, spares, seeds, fertilizers, crop protection, labor costs, etc and may range from USD 350 per hectare in organic farming to USD 500 or more in conventional farming.

-Optimal investment cost in Ukraine’s agricultural land in 2009 is one of the lowest at USD 600-800 per hectare compared to Americas’ (USA and Argentina) USD 4,000+, and Western European level of USD 12,000+.
-At the same time, the current harvest yields in Ukraine suggest that the agro-ecological potential of 6.2 metric tons per hectare can be easily obtained under proper farm management and with the use of optimal organic technologies.
-Besides, the land lease price is expected to double in 2010.
+Optimized investment costs in Ukraine’s agricultural production including land titles and CAPEX between 2009 and 2020 has ranged from USD 700 to USD 1,800 per hectare compared to Americas’ (North and South) USD 4,000 plus, and Western European levels of USD 12,000 plus.
+At the same time, the current harvest yields in Ukraine suggest that a higher agro-ecological potential per hectare can be obtained under proper farm management and with the use of optimal technologies.

 Agricultural Land Valuation in Ukraine